 Making the transition from remote work back to the office will be a challenge for all employees.
 Hiring remote employees can be a challenge for everyone in the process.
 But for those who began new jobs remotely during the COVID-19 pandemic, it comes with an extra layer of difficulty.

 These workers have had to get to grips with their new roles while working from home, learning about the organization, its processes, and their new co-workers virtually.
+And the statistics on working from home show that many can find it hard to adjust.

 For them, returning to the office means getting to know a brand new commute, office, and group of people.
 You may have initially bonded with your new coworkers over Slack and Zoom — and once you’re back in the workplace, you’ll want to keep the same connections that you made while working remotely.
 The remote workforce statistics show that many feel apprehensive about returning to the office after an extended period working remotely.
 So what can you do to translate virtual interactions into real-life relationships?
 And is it possible to do it while social distancing?